 Approved by _______________________________, Thesis Director

-The signature of each member of the student’s committee must appear on the signature page.
+(The signature of every member of the student’s committee must appear on the Signature Page.)